NFL picks against the spread, money line and over/under for Week 8 from self-learning AI

 After analyzing every game in Week 8, the AI says the Colts (-14.5, 48) cover comfortably against the Titans.
 Daniel Jones has dominated in his first year with Indianapolis.
 In seven starts with the Colts, he has completed 152 of 214 passes (71%) for 1,790 yards and 10 touchdowns with just three interceptions.
 He has also rushed 29 times for 83 yards and four scores.

 Jones had spent his first six seasons with the New York Giants.
 He was released late last November and signed as a free agent with the Minnesota Vikings, but did not see the field.
 This offseason, he joined the Colts as a free agent.
 He has thrown for 225 or more yards in five of seven games.
 In a 29-28 win over the Denver Broncos on Sept.
 14, he completed 23 of 34 passes for 316 yards and one touchdown.
-He also rushed for a score.
+The Titans, meanwhile, have struggled mightily this season and they won't have No. 1 receiver Calvin Ridley (hamstring) or top defensive lineman Jeffery Simmons (hamstring), putting them in an extremely tough spot in this divisional matchup on the road.

 SportsLine AI rates a Colts spread cover as an A-rated pick and also predicts a 36-18 win on average.
 See its other Week 8 football predictions and football picks at SportsLine.